This article explains how to manually install and activate an Adobe plugin from the Windows or Mac Command Prompt/Terminal.

 If an older version of a plugin is already installed, it will be automatically replaced when the newer version is installed.

-When the installation completes there should be a notification in the terminal that the installation was successful.
+When the installation completes there will be a notification in the terminal that the installation was successful.